2nd July 2018

 Although aimed primarily at investors and second home owners, it has the potential to apply in a wider range of circumstances and people unaware of this have been caught out and found themselves having to pay significantly more SDLT than they were expecting.

-To help you understand how the rules surrounding the higher rate of SDLT work, Kerry Dundas, residential property expert with Myers & Co Solicitors in Stoke-on-Trent considers some of the situations where the higher rate may apply and the steps you can take to ensure that you only pay the higher rate where required.
+To help you understand how the rules surrounding the higher rate of SDLT work, our residential property team at Myers & Co Solicitors in Stoke-on-Trent considers some of the situations where the higher rate may apply and the steps you can take to ensure that you only pay the higher rate where required.

 When you buy a property you will usually have to pay SDLT, which is calculated as a percentage of the purchase price or value transferred.
 Where the higher rate for additional properties applies you are likely to have to pay a lot more SDLT than you would normally.
 This is for two reasons: